790gradml/gradML/info/class_policy.md

 - Final exam: 35%

 Exams:
-- Midterm exam will be on October 25, 7PM - 9PM.
+- The midterm exam will be on October 25, 7PM - 9PM. <br>
 A conflict exam will be offered on October 26, 8AM - 10AM.
-- Final exam will be during finals period, as scheduled by the registrar.
+- The final exam will be during finals period, as scheduled by the registrar.
 Please plan to be physically present at MIT for the exam.
-- Exams will cover content from homework and projects.
+- Exams will cover content from homework *and* projects.

 Late homework:
-- Homework turned in at all late will be worth 75% of its original value and may not get graded until the end of the semester.
+- Homework turned in *at all* late will be worth 75% of its original value and may not get graded until the end of the semester.
 - The lowest homework grade will be dropped from the calculations.

 Late projects:
 - Projects turned in late will be subject to the following penalties: 1 day = 5%, 2 days = 10%, 3 days = 20%, 4 days = 40%, more than 4 days = not accepted.

 Extensions:
 - If you are having health or personal problems, definitely take it easy.
 See GradSupport or S-Cubed and ask them to [contact us](mailto:lpk@mit.edu) and we will make arrangements for extensions.